 xAPI facilitates the accomplishment of blended learning.

-After all, xAPI is a more recently developed set of standards then SCORM – no surprise it better understands and meets the needs of modern learners and training providers.
+After all, xAPI is a more recently developed set of learning management system LMS standards then SCORM — no surprise it better understands and meets the needs of modern learners and training providers.
 There are a lot of ways in which xAPI outruns its older competitor.
-There are a lot more results it can track, it offers a higher security, can work on mobile devices, and does not require an Internet browser.
+There are a lot more results it can track.
+Also, it offers better security, can work on mobile devices, and does not require an Internet browser.
 More about the differences between xAPI and SCORM you can learn at the official xAPI website.